-This is the web site of Rob Batten, formerly of Wadesboro, Concord and Charlotte, North Carolina and currently of Wilmington, NC.
+This is the web site of Rob Batten, formerly of Wadesboro, Concord and Charlotte, North Carolina and currently (until later this year) of Wilmington, NC.

 Time heals the wounds no one can see...

 While on the subject of time, I want to note that I created my first web page twenty years ago... more from my October 2015 site re-launch

 ...ageless and timeless, your spirit is free...

 4 March 1948 - 27 June 2015